k-ai-Documentation/sdk-ruby/README.md

 # Initialize credentials
 credentials = SdkRuby::KSCredentials.new("API_KEY", "Organization_ID", "Instance_ID")

-(Don't forget to create a file dedicated to your credentials.
+(Do not forget to create a file dedicated to your credentials.
 An exemple of .env file is in this repo.)

 # Create the ApiHandler instance
 api_handler = SdkRuby::ApiHandler.new(credentials)